mooltipass/minible/betatester_guidelines.md

 ### [](#header-3)Should my Device be Considered Secure?
 **Kind of**.
-We will soon release a firmware update that will only allow firmware updates when you insert your card inside the mini BLE the wrong way around.
+Starting from main MCU firmware v0.7 firmware updates are only allowed when you insert your card inside the mini BLE the wrong way around.
 This will guarantee that your device can't be modified without someone having physical access to it.